 Living in a nursing home and being admitted to the hospital are two things that most people would prefer to avoid.
 However, these experiences are a reality for many older individuals.
-According to LongTermCare.gov, 70 percent of people turning 65 will need long-term care at some point in their lives.
+According to LongTermCare.gov, someone turning 65 today has a 70 percent chance of needing long-term care at some point throughout the rest of their life.
 Seniors also account for a significant percentage of annual hospitalizations.
-According to the Healthcare Cost and Utilization Project (HCUP), more than 12 million individuals over age 65 were hospitalized in 2014.
+The Healthcare Cost and Utilization Project (HCUP) estimates that more than 12 million individuals over age 65 were hospitalized in 2014 alone.

 Patients are supposed to leave the hospital healthier than when they arrived and long-term care is intended to enhance residents’ quality of life through increased care and supervision, but these care settings can also pose some risks.
 One of the biggest threats lurking in these facilities is Clostridium difficile.
 This type of bacteria, often referred to as C. difficile or C. diff, can spread easily in these environments and turn into a very serious infection for older individuals and those whose health is already compromised.

-KE: This type of bacteria (and its resilient spores) is present in feces and spreads through contact with contaminated fecal matter.
+This bacteria (and its resilient spores) is present in feces and spreads through contact with contaminated fecal matter.
 This sounds disgusting, but it is actually quite common.
-Healthcare workers can transmit the bacteria if they have not washed their hands properly or often enough, and hospital rooms that have not been adequately cleaned and disinfected between patients can also be a source of transmission.
+Healthcare workers can transmit C. diff if they have not washed their hands properly or often enough, and hospital rooms that have not been adequately cleaned and disinfected between patients can also be a source of transmission.
 Furthermore, tiny droplets containing fecal matter can become airborne (for example, if a toilet is flushed with the lid up) and spread easily.
 C. diff spores can also live on surfaces for long periods of time.

-KE: Some people may have C. difficile and not even be aware of it because they experience no symptoms.
-There have been instances of people who were admitted to the hospital without knowing they were carrying the bacteria, causing many others to become seriously ill.
+Some people may have C. difficile and not even be aware of it because they experience no symptoms.
+There have been instances of patients who were admitted to the hospital without knowing they were carrying the bacteria, causing many others to become seriously ill.

 The most common symptom of C. diff is watery diarrhea.
 Patients may also complain of fever, nausea and abdominal pain.
 Those experiencing symptoms of infection for a prolonged period will typically have a reduced appetite, which may also be accompanied by weight loss.
 In particularly severe infections, blood or pus may also be observed in the stool.